See The Reader for information on the default reader.

 If start is provided and not #f, it is effectively prefixed to the beginning of in’s stream for the read.
 (To prefix multiple characters, use input-port-append.)

-The readtable argument is used for top-level parsing to satisfy the read request; recursive parsing within the read (e.g., to read the elements of a list) instead uses the current readtable as determined by the current-readtable parameter.
+The readtable argument is used for top-level parsing to satisfy the read request, including various delimiters of a built-in top-level form (such as parentheses and . for reading a hash table); recursive parsing within the read (e.g., to read the elements of a list) instead uses the current readtable as determined by the current-readtable parameter.
 A reader macro might call read/recursive with a character and readtable to effectively invoke the readtable’s behavior for the character.
 If readtable is #f, the default readtable is used for top-level parsing.

 When graph? is #f, graph structure annotations in the read datum are local to the datum.